teddy-ambona/kind-e2e/kind-e2e.md

  > show IP tables and explain how kube-proxy works
  > ingress controller/resources (with Istio?
 Nginx could also be a solutionss)
  > Istio gateway
+ > We are installing Istio with the demo profile for testing purpose https://istio.io/latest/docs/setup/additional-setup/config-profiles/
+ > how to access dashboard UI https://istio.io/latest/docs/setup/platform-setup/kind/#setup-dashboard-ui-for-kind
+ > run `istioctl analyze` to check any issue with the configuration
+ > need to add logs in front-end
+ > If you see "no healthy upstream" while trying to access the web-app, wait for a couple of seconds until the app is up and running and that should work.
+ > Create custom dashboard on Grafana
+ > automatically open jaeger/grafana/website after cluster creation
+ > Add spans in slow endpoint to simulate nested functions
+ > Add a note on the fact that you need to add the "app" label to your deployments for the istio graphs to work
 =================================
 Implementation: